rockyallen/asciidoctoressays/README.md

 # asciidoctoressays
-Material in preparation for Asciictor user guide
+Material in preparation for Asciictor user guide:

+- importing from word

+- image scaling

+- portable asciidoctor